imqueue/imqueue.com/tutorial/user-service.md

 #### Logging Ninja

 We used `this.logger` here, which is a good way to deal with debugging output.
-By default the used logger is standard `console`, but you can re-configure it using `config.ts` and all debug/log/error outputs will be handled by a configured logger.
+By default, the used logger is standard `console`, but you can re-configure it using `config.ts` and all debug/log/error outputs will be handled by a configured logger.
 This might be useful if you want to redirect all log outputs into some specific place or remote service.
-For example you may want to use `winston` module to organize your logging and provide different transports to put debug info into some local storage and/or into remote service like logentries.
+For example, you may want to use `winston` module to organize your logging and provide different transports to put debug info into some local storage and/or into remote service, like LogEntries, Sentry or Raygun, whatever else...

-Hence using `this.logger` is a good practice to ensure your logs can be easily managed and monitored.
+Hence using `this.logger` is a good practice to ensure your logs can be easily managed and monitored at a single place.

 Starting from this point we are ready to go implementing remote interface for our User Service.